Non-stop Diarrhea: Causes & Treatment, Gastroenterologist explains.

 - Some over-the-counter antidiarrheals can be used with caution.
 But you should better consult your doctor before using them.
 Immodium and Pepto Bismol are the two most widely used anti-diarrheal.

 - Over-the-counter antispasmodics and antiemetics may also help in acute cases.

-- Diarrhea in babies should be evaluated by a pediatrician.
-Babies are more prone to dehydration and may need vigorous rehydration with specific solutions containing electrolytes (Oral Rehydration Solution or ORS).
+- A pediatrician should evaluate diarrhea in babies.
+Babies are more prone to dehydration and may need vigorous rehydration with specific electrolyte solutions (Oral Rehydration Solution or ORS).

 - Cause-specific treatments for your diarrhea are needed when the diarrhea is severe or prolonged.
 Your doctor may order some investigations to diagnose the cause of your prolonged non-stop diarrhea.